danomatika/CreativeCodingExamples/README.md

 **Follow**: move a circle towards a target using easing movement calculations

-**Gravity**: simulate gravity to bounce a circle using vector math for velocity and acceleration.
+**Gravity**: simulate gravity to bounce a circle using vector math for velocity and acceleration

 **Noise**: movement animation using Perlin noise